liatrio/autogov-workflows/README.md

 By using any of GitHub's attest Actions, developers can automate the creation of attestations directly in their pipelines.
 These attestations are signed and associated with build artifacts, which can then be stored in OCI-compliant registries.
 The signatures can be verified using GitHub's own tools or [external tools like Sigstore's `cosign`](https://blog.sigstore.dev/cosign-verify-bundles/), ensuring that any unauthorized changes or modifications to the artifact can be detected.

-This offering is now generally available, as announced in June 2024, with public repositories using Sigstore’s public instance for signing, while private repositories are backed by GitHub’s private Sigstore instance.
+This offering is now generally available, as announced in June 2024, with public repositories using Sigstore's public instance for signing, while private repositories are backed by GitHub's private Sigstore instance.
 This ensures that all repositories can integrate artifact attestations into their workflows while maintaining the same level of cryptographic security.

 For more information, visit the [GitHub documentation on artifact attestations](https://docs.github.com/en/actions/security-for-github-actions/using-artifact-attestations/using-artifact-attestations-to-establish-provenance-for-builds).